The Week in Torts – Cases From the Week of August 20, 2021

 The defendant had a $100,000 policy with Nationwide which Nationwide failed to tender timely.
 The parties ultimately agreed to resolve the underlying claim by entering into an agreement entitled “Stipulation and Joint Motion to Stay.”
 At that point, the plaintiff’s lawsuit had been pending for six years.

 The parties’ agreement explained that it was a “variant” of the procedure the Florida Supreme Court approved in Cunningham v.
 Standard Guaranty Insurance Co.
-Cunningham agreement involves the parties’ stipulation that allows for bad faith litigation, and if none is found, a settlement for the policy limits.
+A Cunningham agreement involves the parties’ stipulation that allows for bad faith litigation, and if none is found, a settlement for the policy limits.

 In this modified Cunningham agreement, the parties agreed on the amount of damages the insurer would pay if there were a bad faith verdict, to avoid litigating the underlying claim entirely.
 The parties stipulated that the value of the plaintiff’s claim was $550,000.00 and stated that the action would stay until there was a determination made on the bad faith litigation.